Overview

 Source for any Bloomberg index is Bloomberg Index Services Limited.
 BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P. and its affiliates (collectively “Bloomberg”).
 Bloomberg owns all proprietary rights in the Bloomberg Indices.
 Bloomberg does not approve or endorse this material, or guarantees the accuracy or completeness of any information herein, or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.

 The fee schedule is as follows: 0.75% per annum (minimum account size $250 million).
-A discounted rate is available for tax-free institutions, eleemosynary accounts and large institutions.
+A discounted, institutional rate is available.

 Clients invested in fixed income separately managed accounts are subject to various risks including potential loss of principal, general market risk, default risk, interest rate risk, inflation risk, liquidity risk and small and medium-sized company risk.
 For a complete discussion of the risks involved, please see our Form ADV Brochure and refer to Item 8.